How to start a bounce house business and get jumping

 - Research one booking software platform like InflatableOffice to understand its features.

-Step 6: Secure your funding and manage finances
+Step 6: How do you secure funding and manage finances?

 Explore your funding options